valerielu/FoodieBuddies/docs/component-heirarchy.md

 **EventContainer**
  - EventDetail
- - JoinEventButton
+ - JoinEventButton (or for a host, delete or update event buttons)

 **NewEventContainer**
-  - NewEvent
+  - NewEvent (form - only for hosts)
-  - NewEventButton
+  - CreateEventButton

 **HostContainer**
  - HostInfo